facebook pixel Skip to Main Content

 Failed sections may be repeated once, at a time designated by the student's Advisory Committee, but within a year of the original examination.
 If a student has not passed all the written sections after repeating the failed sections once, that student will be dismissed from the program.
 The completed and graded written portion of the Comprehensive Exam is to be deposited in the student's department file.

-Students pursuing the Microbiology Ph.D. are required to present a Seminar based on their Research Proposal to the Department of Biological Sciences prior to the end of their 5th semester (or equivalent) in the program.
+Students pursuing the Microbiology Ph.D. are required to present a Seminar based on their Research Proposal to the Department of Biological Sciences before the end of their 5th semester (or equivalent) in the program.
 The seminar will be given during a scheduled meeting time of the Graduate Seminar in Microbiology (BIOL 6695) and will be considered part of the course requirements for that student.
 The purpose of the Research Proposal Seminar is to assess the student's potential for graduate study at the doctoral level, to determine areas in which the student shows strength or weakness, and to assess the student's ability to assimilate, evaluate, and synthesize subject matter.
 Immediately after the seminar, the student will meet in closed session with his/her Advisory Committee to review and critique the Research Proposal Seminar and the written portion of the Comprehensive Exam.
 This meeting will qualify as the oral portion of the Comprehensive Exam.

 The purpose of the oral portion of the examination following the Research Proposal Seminar is to provide an opportunity to clarify and explore further implications of the written examination as well as to present the student with new questions in the same general subject areas as those covered by the written exams, but it can also cover other areas that are relevant to the student's graduate program.
 The oral portions should not be given until after the written examination has been evaluated by all of the committee members, but no later than four weeks after completion of the written portion.
-The student must pass the written portion of the Comprehensive Exam prior to taking the oral portion of the Comprehensive Exam.
+The student must pass the written portion of the Comprehensive Exam before taking the oral portion of the Comprehensive Exam.
 The oral exam must be passed by a simple majority vote of the Advisory Committee.
 Once a student has passed both the written and oral portions of the Comprehensive Exam, the student will be admitted to Candidacy in the Microbiology Ph.D. program.
 When the student has passed both written and oral portions of the Comprehensive Exam, the Advisory Committee should finalize and approve the student's Final Program of Study.
 The Advisory Committee may recommend additional coursework to strengthen the student's background in areas in which the student was considered weak.
 In case of failure, the student may be allowed to retake all or part of the oral examination at the discretion of his/her Advisory Committee.
 If a student fails the oral exam a second time, that student will be dismissed from the program

 Doctoral Dissertation